Does sweet potato help with headaches during perimenopause?

 Practical approach

-Eat sweet potato regularly as part of a whole-foods diet that also emphasises magnesium-rich foods such as leafy greens, seeds, and legumes.
+Eat sweet potato regularly as part of a whole-foods diet that also emphasizes magnesium-rich foods such as leafy greens, seeds, and legumes.
 Maintaining stable meal timing to prevent blood glucose dips is at least as important as the specific foods you choose.
-Eat breakfast, avoid skipping meals, and limit caffeine and alcohol, both of which are established headache triggers.
+Eating breakfast, avoiding skipping meals, and limiting caffeine and alcohol, both of which are established headache triggers, are complementary steps.
+Staying well hydrated throughout the day adds further protection.

 Tracking patterns

 Keeping a headache diary noting timing, severity, diet, sleep, and cycle phase helps identify personal triggers.
-Four to six weeks of consistent tracking often reveals patterns that are not obvious day to day.
+Four to six weeks of consistent tracking often reveals patterns that are not obvious day to day and gives useful information to bring to a healthcare provider.

 When to see a doctor